Puente Hills: Landmarks

-Rio Hondo College is located at the foot of the western end of the hills, and the Puente Hills Landfill is nearby.
+Rio Hondo College is located at the foot of the western end of the hills, and the Puente Hills Landfill is nearby, which was one of the largest landfills in the U.S. before shutting down in 2013.
 Rose Hills Memorial Park occupies portions of the northern area.
 The highest point in the western hills is Workman Hill, named for the pioneer Workman family.
 The Puente Hills Mall is located north of the hills.
-Hsi Lai Temple in Hacienda Heights, the largest Buddhist temple and monastery in the western hemisphere, is located in the hills.
+Hsi Lai Temple in Hacienda Heights, the largest Buddhist temple and monastery in the Western Hemisphere, is located in the hills.